The S4 was one of the more popular Roborock options because of its lower than premium cost and high-end performance.

 - Great at picking up surface dirt

-- One of the least expensive efficient and smart navigation with invisible wall and no-go zones
+- One of the least expensive, efficient and smart navigation with invisible walls and no-go zones

 - All-rubber side brush has better durability